Home

 Iris's Symbolism

-Sacred Plant: The flower the Iris was named after her.
+Sacred Plant: The flower the Iris was named after this Goddess.

 Iris's Archetypes